-\$10,000 to fund one-to-one mentoring programs Boys & Girls Club of Hawaii \$10,000 to provide basic STEM programs in the Youth Discovery Zone in the Spalding Clubhouse in Honolulu Community Association of Hawaii (formerly known as John Howard Association) \$10,000 to assist and support youthful offenders and their families through the Juvenile Anger Management Program Foster Grandparents \$9,000 to recruit foster grandparents in Maui County, including Molokai, Lanai, and rural Maui Hale Kipa \$10,000 to fund Hale Kipa's School Success Program Hawaii Foodbank \$10,000 to help feed children and elderly statewide in 2016 by distributing 12 million pounds of food.
-Kids First Program (Through Friends of Kids First) \$4,000 to fund four programs that otherwise would not be funded through traditional state funding.
-Funds are used for costs for recognition of volunteers, honoraria for training, incentives for teens, and web design The Mediation Center of the Pacific, Inc.
+\$10,000 to fund one-to-one mentoring programs Boys & Girls Club of Hawaii \$10,000 to continue its "Power Hour" program, which is a daily homework and tutoring assistance project at its Nanakula Clubhouse Community Association of Hawaii (formerly known as John Howard Association) \$10,000 to assist and support youthful offenders and their families through the Juvenile Anger Management Program Foster Grandparents \$9,000 to develop a dynamic marketing campaign to increase the number of active Foster Grandparent Program volunteers Hale Kipa \$10,000 to fund the Transitional Living Program for Young Adults who are Homeless Hawaii Foodbank \$10,000 to help collect, inspect and distribute over 13 million pounds of food on Oahu for children and the elderly, who are the two groups most at risk of hunger in Hawaii Kids First Program (Through Friends of Kids First) \$4,000 to fund four programs that otherwise would not be funded through traditional state funding.
+Funds are used for costs for recognition of volunteers, honoraria for training, incentives for teens, and purchase of required equipment and other items The Mediation Center of the Pacific, Inc.